It would have been my father's birthday today .....

 Clean and dry after a night in the shed.

 Brett took the dogs with him while he continued fencing; he came home at lunch time minus Lobby (he hadn't even realised she'd run off, bloody dog), looks like she's on heat again.
-I thought she'd done all that last month, she had all the signs but this time she's got a glowing red 'bitch bit'!
+I thought she'd done all that last month, she had all the signs but this time she's got a glowing red 'bitch bit'!1st March

 Happy St David's Day!